-Effect: Inadequate segregation of duties could adversely affect the MCIS' ability to detect misstatements in a timely manner by personnel in the normal course of performing their assigned functions.
+Effect: Inadequate segregation of duties could adversely affect the ability of the MCIS' employees, in the normal course of performing their assigned functions, to detect misstatements in a timely period.

 Cause: The size of the MCIS and its staffing limits the internal control that the MCIS' Board can design and implement into the organization.